Cornerback recruit flips to North Carolina one week after KU pledge

 University of Kansas football recruiting

-A week after declaring himself “1000% committed” to the Kansas football program, cornerback Nazir Pitchford is apparently no longer part of KU’s 2027 class.
+A week after declaring himself “1000% committed” to the Kansas football program, cornerback Nazir Pitchford has instead flipped to North Carolina.

-Zach Blostein of 247Sports reported Pitchford’s decommitment on Sunday afternoon while noting that he was expected to flip to North Carolina — a school to which he was currently on a visit.
-Pitchford shared Blostein’s article on X and posted a photo from that visit.
+He announced his decision in a post on X on Monday morning.
+Zach Blostein of 247Sports had initially reported Pitchford’s decommitment from KU on Sunday afternoon while noting that he was expected to flip to UNC.
+Pitchford shared Blostein’s article on X and posted a photo from his ongoing visit.

 But Pitchford, from Palmetto High School in Florida, kept his trip to UNC on the schedule for the following weekend and soon deleted his KU commitment post.